The Real Reason You're Feeling Unmotivated To Workout Everyday

 Whether that's making it your cell phone background, getting it printed on a tank top, or a mug, writing it on your whiteboard in your room or repeating it to yourself every morning as a positive affirmation (do whatever works for you).

-Some of the reasons you'd know if you should continually date this person would be questions like:
+Some of the reasons you'd know if you should continually date this person would be positive answers to the questions of:

 The same should be true for your goals and what you're doing!